-- Formed CP Convenient Store Ltd. under the "7-Eleven" trademark - Renamed the company to CP 7-Eleven Ltd. and opened the first 7-Eleven outlet at Soi Patpong, Bangkok - Announced the "Thriving to a Quality Organization" policy and laid the foundation for a quality organization - Registered a legal entity following the public limited company law - Announced "Thriving for Organization Development Excellence" - Registered in the Thailand Stocks Exchange under the stocks trading acronym "CP7-11" - Participated in and was awarded Thailand Quality Class (TQC) (2004, 2014) - Formed Suksapiwat Co., Ltd. to award education opportunities to the youth - Renamed the Company to 2018 CP ALL Co., Ltd. (Public) and renamed the stocks trading acronym to "CP ALL" - Announced the "Thriving for - Organization of Innovation" policy - Achieved retail business leadership that substantively cared for the environment and looked into the meaningful energy utilization under the Environmental Conservation Strategy "7 GO Green" - Acquired Siam Makro Co., Ltd. (Public) and executed membership-based, self-service product distribution through cash - Formed the Sustainable Development Committee - Commenced membership into the United Nations Global Compact (UNGC) - Formed the Sustainable Development Unit and initiated reporting under the Global Reporting Initiative (GRI) - Appointed a Marketing and Distribution Sustainability Strategy Working Group - Appointed a Corporate Governance Board of Directors and Committee - Announced Sustainable Development Policy, and related policies - Participated in the assessment and granted membership into the Dow Jones Sustainability Indices (DJSI) in the Emerging Market segment in the Food and Staples Retailing category - Confirmed as member Thailand's Private Sector Collective Action Coalition against Corruption (CAC) - Conducted Human Rights Due Diligence following the principles of the Universal Declaration of Human Rights
+- Formed CP Convenient Store Ltd. under the "7-Eleven" trademark Renamed the company to CP 7-Eleven - Ltd. and opened the first 7-Eleven outlet at Soi Patpong, Bangkok Announced the "Thriving to a Quality Organization" policy and laid the - foundation for a quality organization Registered a legal entity following the public limited company law - Announced "Thriving for Organization Development Excellence' - Registered in the Thailand Stocks Exchange under the stocks trading acronym "CP7-11" - Co., Ltd. (Public) and renamed the stocks trading acronym to "CP ALL" - Organization of Innovation" policy - substantively cared for the environment and looked into the meaningful energy utilization under the Environmental Conservation Strategy "7 GO Green"

+- Listed as a member of THSI for the 2nd